The Savage Eye

+The Savage Eye is a 1959 independent film written, produced, directed, and edited by Ben Maddow, Sidney Meyers, and Joseph Strick.

+Plot

-The Savage Eye is a 1959 "dramatized documentary" film that superposes a dramatic narration of the life of a divorced woman with documentary camera footage of Los Angeles.
-The film was written, produced, directed, and edited by Ben Maddow, Sidney Meyers, and Joseph Strick, who did the work over several years on their weekends.
-The Savage Eye is often considered to be part of the cinema vérité movement of the 1950s and 1960s.
+A "dramatized documentary" film that superposes a dramatic narration of the life of a divorced woman with documentary camera footage of Los Angeles.

 Production

+According to Ben Maddow, the film began when Joseph Strick wanted to make an extended film.
+Maddow suggested a film about William Hogarth "using the etchings, rephotographing them, and comparing them with modern London, to see whether there were parallels or changes.
+This was a development of that."
+Eventually the concept of the film evolved.
+"It's really an anthropological film about the lower middle class, anywhere, but it happened to be [set in] Los Angeles, so it was an investigatory job as well as a film job."

 Benjamin Jackson has noted that Irving Lerner, Strick's collaborator on the earlier documentary Muscle Beach (1948), "was part of the original group, but left in the middle of production."
-The camera footage for the film was shot over four years by the principal cinematographers Haskell Wexler, Helen Levitt, and Jack Couffer; the sound editing for the film was one of Verna Fields' early credits.
-Barbara Baxley enacted the role of divorcée Judith X, while Gary Merrill was the male narrator who voiced her angel, her double: "That vial dreamer, your conscience."
+The camera footage for the film was shot over four years by the principal cinematographers Haskell Wexler, Helen Levitt, and Jack Couffer.
+The sound editing for the film was one of Verna Fields' early credits.
+Barbara Baxley enacted the role of divorcée Judith X, while Gary Merrill was the male narrator who voiced her angel, her double: "That vile dreamer, your conscience."

+The directing trio worked over several years on this film during their weekends.